 Sunlight - even a few minutes can be super helpful.
 Just don't burn.

 Walking - 30-60 minutes at a slow-to-moderate pace.

 Sauna - as much as I can handle--or until my water bottle is empty.

 And that's just the short list of things you can do to empower your immune system to kick butt!

-Take that unfriendly microbes...and thanks for the reminder to examine my habits!
+Instead of being afraid of microbes, I thank them for the reminder to examine my habits!

 WORKING ON YOUR TERRAIN vs. FEARING MICROBES

 Working to improve your terrain leaves you feeling powerful.

 An engaged mind leads to an engaged immune system.

 My encouragement to you is to worry less about fighting microbes and focus instead on building resilience.